I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Experiments

-\paragraph{Results on RealEstate10K.} We evaluate on 200 randomly selected scenes from the Re10K test set.
-To assess long-term scene consistency during revisits, we adopt the cycle-trajectory evaluation protocol from Vmem~\cite{li2025vmem}.
-This executes the original test trajectory followed by immediately retracing it in reverse, producing sequences of 456 frames per scene.
-Video generation quality and camera control metrics are computed over the full sequence, while revisit consistency is measured between spatially aligned frames from the original and reversed trajectories.
-For Vmem~\cite{li2025vmem}, which generates discrete frames, metrics are computed at a stride of 10 to match its original paper.
-As shown in Tab.~\ref{tab:comp_re10k_tnt} (top), our method outperforms all baselines on all metrics.
-Qualitative comparisons are shown in Fig.~\ref{fig:comp_re10k_tnt} (top).
-Gen3C and WorldWarp show severe inconsistencies in revisited regions, while WorldPlay mitigates this but still fails to maintain strict consistency.
-Vmem yields unsatisfactory results due to inaccurate camera control (e.g., colliding with walls).
+\paragraph{Results on RealEstate10K.} Since we focus on long-horizon evaluation, we filter out scenes with fewer than 230 frames from the Re10K test set and test on 507 scenes.
+Following the cycle-trajectory protocol of Vmem~\cite{li2025vmem}, we randomly sample 228 consecutive frames per scene as the forward trajectory and append its reverse, yielding a 456-frame sequence.
+Video quality and camera control metrics are computed over the full sequence, while revisit consistency is measured between spatially aligned frame pairs from the forward and reverse trajectories.
+Since Vmem generates discrete frames, we evaluate it at its native stride of 10, following its original setting.
+As shown in Tab.~\ref{tab:comp_re10k_tnt} (top), our method outperforms all baselines across all metrics.
+Qualitative comparisons are shown in Fig.~\ref{fig:comp_re10k_tnt} (left).
+Gen3C and NeoVerse show severe inconsistencies in revisited regions.
+WorldPlay mitigates this but still fails to preserve strict consistency, while Vmem yields unsatisfactory results due to inaccurate camera control (e.g., colliding with walls).
 In contrast, our method produces convincing results with accurate camera control and well-preserved visual consistency in revisited areas.

 \paragraph{Results on Tanks-and-Temples.} To evaluate generalization, we test on the T\&T dataset.
 Since it consists of discrete image collections rather than continuous video, we apply $15\times$ temporal interpolation between adjacent frames to synthesize smooth camera motion.
 We evaluate all six scenes and apply the same cycle-trajectory protocol on the first 304 interpolated frames, yielding a sequence of 608 frames per scene.
-As shown at the bottom of Tab.~\ref{tab:comp_re10k_tnt} and Fig.~\ref{fig:comp_re10k_tnt}, our method achieves better results in camera control and revisit consistency.
+As shown at the Tab.~\ref{tab:comp_re10k_tnt} (bottom) and Fig.~\ref{fig:comp_re10k_tnt} (right), our method achieves better results in camera control and revisit consistency.
 Although Vmem achieves slightly higher PSNR for consistency, it suffers from severe translation errors that restrict novel content generation (i.e., the camera fails to move as instructed).
 In contrast, our method accurately follows target camera trajectories to explore more novel regions while maintaining strict revisit consistency.